Pensacola Criminal Lawyers

 Pensacola Domestic Violence Battery and Criminal Lawyers

 In Pensacola people can face charges relating to domestic violence battery.
 Domestic violence charges in Pensacola are governed by Florida Statute 741.
 The term domestic violence covers many types of offenses.
-They can involve force or the threat of force or inflicting injury by one member of a family or household against another.
+They can involve force, the threat of force, or inflicted injury by one member of a family or household against another.
 Florida Statute Section 741.28 defines parties involved.
 Conduct that falls within Florida’s domestic violence statute includes: